dotnet/csharpstandard/README.md

 More broadly, *no* comments should be regarded as being part of the standard itself.

+## Reference implementation

+Many languages have a "reference implementation" which adheres strictly to the standard.
+There is no such reference implementation for C#.

+The C# compiler within [Roslyn](https://github.com/dotnet/roslyn) is the closest equivalent, developed by the same team and community which design new features.
+However, as a compiler used by large numbers of C# developers around the world, Roslyn has pragmatic constraints in terms of breaking changes: bugs which mostly-harmlessly allow code which is invalid according to a strict reading of the standard are often *not* fixed, in order to avoid breaking customers.
+In some cases, where the actual behavior is deemed more useful than the standard, the standard is updated to bring it in line with Roslyn behavior.
+In other cases, we simply acknowledge that the discrepancy exists and is likely to remain.
+These are captured in [a separate document](roslyn-differences.md).

 ## Admin folder

 A home for adminstrative files (such as [eventually] meeting agendas and minutes).